Some of the links in this post may be affiliate links. See our disclosure for more info.

 19. Get A Camera

-Get a camera, then go out and start taking beautiful pictures of things around you.
+Get a camera, then go out and start taking beautiful photos of things around you.
 A sunset, a barking dog, or a laughing baby—filling your life with beautiful things can take your mind off of loneliness.

 20. Attend Classes For A Fun New Exercise Like Air Yoga, Pole Dancing, Or Trampoline Jumping